Normal Wear and Tear vs Tenant Damage

 Disagreements About Deductions

-Tenants may challenge a security deposit deduction, and unfortunately sometimes lie about it to avoid paying, and it’s on the property manager or Landlord to prove the tenant damage.
+Tenants may challenge a security deposit deduction, and unfortunately sometimes be unreasonable about it to avoid paying, and it’s on the property manager or Landlord to prove the tenant damage.
 If the issue goes to court, the tenant always has the upper hand in tenant friendly Minnesota, so do your best in the beginning to document the home’s condition with photos and/or videos.
 Consider the costs of time and money when going to court, and a professional tenant knows this.
 If you want an experienced professional to handle these headaches for you then consider hiring a rental property manager in Minnesota that specializes in rental properties.

 Picture of Nick Bartlett